Chapter 1

 It felt like my father’s departure all over again, the same black joke with a different punchline.
 She could not have.
 Not like this.
 Not today.

-Some half‑remembered movie flickered through my mind: two broke painters in Paris, starving because nobody would pay for their misery.
-One of them finally figures out the surest way to raise prices is to die—or fake it well enough to fool the buyers.
-Desperate, grim, clever.
+Some half-remembered movie flickered through my mind: two broke painters in Paris, starving because nobody would pay for their misery.
+One of them figures it out — die, or put on a convincing enough show of it to fool the buyers.
+Desperate, grim, plausible.
 Standing in this room full of gossip and free liquor, it didn’t feel like fiction anymore.

-“Can I be of some service?” a voice rasped behind me, rough as if he’d smoked his conscience years ago.
+“Can I be of some service?” a voice rasped behind me, rough as if he had smoked his conscience years ago.

 I turned.
-The man from the back office had materialized at my shoulder, forehead folds crumpled into what passed for concern.
+The man from the back office had materialized at my shoulder, his forehead folds crumpled into a practiced concern.

 “I’m Cutty Braughn,” I said.
 “Floey’s brother.
 I flew in from Alaska this morning to see her opening.
 I figured she’d be here.
 First exhibit and all.”